CORPORATE GOVERNANCE GUIDELINES

 1. The stockholders elect the Board to oversee their interest in the long-term health of the business and its financial strength.
 The Board is the ultimate decision-making body of the Company, except with respect to those matters reserved for the stockholders by statute or by our charter.
 The Board selects the senior management team, which is charged with the conduct of the Company’s business.
 Having selected the senior management team, the Board acts as an advisor and counselor to senior management and ultimately monitors its performance.

-3. The Company's By-laws state that the directors shall be elected at each annual meeting of the stockholders and that each director shall hold office until his successor has been elected or until his earlier death, resignation or removal.
+3. The Company’s By-laws state that the directors shall be elected at each annual meeting of the stockholders and that each director shall hold office until his or her successor has been elected or until his or her earlier death, resignation, or removal.

-4. The Company's By-laws state that every stockholder entitled to vote at any election for directors shall have the right to cumulate his votes and give one candidate a number of votes equal to the number of directors to be elected multiplied by the number of votes to which his shares are entitled, or to distribute his votes on the same principle among as many candidates and in such manner as he shall desire.
+4. The Company’s By-laws state that each stockholder entitled to vote at any election for directors shall have the right to cumulate its votes and give one candidate a number of votes equal to the number of directors to be elected multiplied by the number of votes to which its shares are entitled, or to distribute its votes on the same principle among as many candidates and in such manner as it shall desire.
 The candidates receiving the highest number of votes up to the number of directors to be elected shall be declared elected.

 B. Composition of Board of Directors

-1. It is the policy of the Company that the Board consists of a majority of independent directors 1 as defined under the National Association of Securities Dealers rules, and as further determined under director qualifications standards recommended by the Governance and Stockholder Relations Committee.
+1. It is the policy of the Company that the Board consists of a majority of independent directors1 as defined under the rules of the NASDAQ Stock Market (“Nasdaq”), and as further determined under director qualification standards recommended by the Governance and Stockholder Relations Committee.

 3. The Board from time to time will determine the leadership structure that serves it best.
-Although the roles of the offices of Chairman of the Board and Chief Executive Officer are currently held by different persons, the Board has no policy requiring the separation of the offices.
-The Board believes that it is in the best interests of the Company for the Board to make determinations on this issue depending on current and anticipated circumstances.
+The Board has no policy requiring the separation of the offices of Chairman of the Board and Chief Executive Officer.
+The Board may, but is not required to, appoint an independent director as Lead Director.
+The Board believes that it is in the best interests of the Company for the Board to make determinations on these issues depending on current and anticipated circumstances.

 5. The Compensation Committee annually reviews the compensation of directors.
 All directors will receive a part of their compensation in Restricted Stock Units or options to purchase stock.